 Also of interest is that Sugar Hill has more people living here who work in computers and math than 95% of the places in the US.

 Sugar Hill is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Sugar Hill’s overall crime rate is lower than average for the country.

-Sugar Hill is a very ethnically-diverse city.
+Sugar Hill is an extremely ethnically-diverse city.
 The people who call Sugar Hill home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sugar Hill residents report their race to be White, followed by Black or African-American.
 Sugar Hill also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 20.84% of the city’s residents.
-Important ancestries of people in Sugar Hill include Irish, English, Polish, and Italian.
+People of Hispanic or Latino origin account for 16.55% of the city’s residents.
+Important ancestries of people in Sugar Hill include German, English, Polish, and Italian.